testingrequired/reqlang-expr/USAGE.md

 The compiler produces bytecode from an AST and a [compile time environment](#compile-time-environment).

+### Bytecode

+The compiler produces bytecode from an AST in the form of vector of [op codes](#op-codes).

+#### Version Byte Prefix

+Valid bytecode will always begin with 4 bytes representing the current language version.
+This means op codes start at ip/index 4.

 ### Op Codes

 | Op Code    | Op Byte | Args                             | Description                                                            |